kursatyurt/ODE_Solver/README.md

 ```

-# How To Implement New Solver ?
+# How To Implement New Solver?

 First thing you might need a header file the easiest way is just copy an existing solver.
 **Don't forget to change the name of the solver.**